rossfenrick/Bluemix-Guide-Node/STEP2-DATABASE/README.md

 $ cf env <Your-Application-Name>
 ```

-Copy and paste the Database Label, Username, Password and URL into lib/main.js line 49-50.
+Copy and paste the your cloudant database URL into lib/main.js line 47.
 This is what it should look like.
 ```
-//START- For when running the app locally, using Cloudant on Bluemix for your Database, while app is running locally. var DatabaseLabel = "cloudantNoSQLDB";
-var DatabaseUsername = "<Your-Database-Name>";
-var DatabasePassword = "<Your-Database-Password>";
+  DatabaseURL = "< Add your Cloudant database URL >";
 ```

 You are ready to run your app locally!